Shilldon/SENSite/README.md

   - Number of schools in area of specific educational phase - to understand the cachement area
   - Pupil density per funding type - to understand the relative wealth of the area
 - Test tab - Enables clients to test their literacy, numeracy and memory skills in three simple tests displaying their results against the national average in a chart.
-- Schools tab - Enables clients to search against postcodes for local schools returning (from local government downloaded CSV):
+- School Map tab - Enables clients to search against postcodes for local schools returning (from local government downloaded CSV):
   - School name
   - Contact details
   - Head teacher information